-If any of these situations describes what you are going through, you can probably benefit from a Mothering the Mother session.
+If any of these situations describes what you are going through, you will probably enjoy and find a session helpful.

 I wasn't always a parenting expert.
 I come from a family that's as dysfunctional as any out there (and probably it still is) but now we work things out.

 For many years, I struggled unhappy and alone, single parenting within a marriage.
 What is different now is that I don't do it all by myself anymore.
 I have a team of adults who support me, and my kids.
 Because of my team, I don't give up.
 I have an optimistic and hopeful outlook on raising my children.
 I handle the rough spots with grace and patience.
 I know my kids will grow up to be caring, successful and responsible adults.

 I know the underlying patterns and needs of my kids.
 I know what makes them tick, what ticks them off and how to handle almost every situation that pops up.
 My team of parenting experts know the cheat codes, boost my levels and ride shotgun when I need it.

 My team allows me to be at my best — day in and day out.

 It is possible to live happily with your intense kid, in your family.
 You may think you are too far gone or your child is beyond help.
 Maybe that's true.
 But then again — maybe it's not.
 I don't see things the same way others do and I handle problems differently from other people.